 Employers can also claim 100% first-year allowances for electric vehicles, which means that they can offset the entire cost of the vehicle against their profits in the first year of ownership.
 Again, this presents large cost savings for businesses that are looking to switch to electric company cars.

 Another tax break you get on electric cars is that they are exempt from Vehicle Excise Duty (VED).
 VED, also known as road tax, can be a major expenditure for those running company car fleets, with the mean annual rate at £180 per car.
 By investing in electric vehicles, fleet managers can remove this cost altogether.

-Petrol and diesel cars are still subject to company car tax, and employers are not eligible for National Insurance reductions for non-electric company cars.
+Petrol and diesel cars are subject to higher rates of company car tax, and employers are not eligible for National Insurance reductions for non-electric company cars.

 While non-electric vehicles can still be claimed for first-year allowances, they only allow businesses to claim 18% of the cost of the vehicle in the first year.
 Moreover, non-electric company cars will still have to pay VED each year.

 The cost savings associated with electric company cars make them an attractive option for businesses looking to reduce their carbon footprint and lower their costs.